omapatel2503/UptradeX-Trading-Platform/README.md

 ---

 **Note**: This is a clone project for educational purposes.
 Real trading requires proper regulatory compliance and security measures.
+CI/CD is now active!